Charles the Bold: Burial

-The corpse of Charles the Bold was found two days after the battle, when it was found lying on the ice-bound river, with half of his head frozen.
-It took a group consisting of Charles's Roman valet, his Portuguese personal physician, his chaplain, Olivier de la Marche, and two of his bastard brothers to identify the corpse through a missing tooth, ingrown toenail, and long fingernails.
+The corpse of Charles the Bold was found two days after the battle, lying on the ice-bound river, with half of his head frozen.
+It was identified by a group that included Charles's Roman valet, his Portuguese personal physician, his chaplain, Olivier de la Marche, and two of his bastard brothers.
+They recognised it by a missing tooth, an ingrown toenail, and long fingernails.
 His body was moved to Nancy with full honours, where it was displayed for five days.
 René buried him in the Saint-George collegiate church of Nancy.
-In Artois, people refused to believe he was dead; they believed he had escaped to Germany to undergo seven years of penance, and would reappear again.
+In Artois, people refused to believe he was dead, believing instead that he had escaped to Germany to undergo seven years of penance and would reappear.

-Margaret of York, Charles's wife, requested the return of his body, but René refused.
-Over 70 years after Charles's death, on 22 September 1550, Charles V exhumed the body and brought it to Luxembourg to strengthen his claim over Burgundy.
-Three years later, Charles's bones were again exhumed to their final resting place, the Church of Our Lady, Bruges, beside his daughter, Mary of Burgundy.
-In 1559, Philip II ordered the construction of a monument over the tomb of Charles, which was completed in 1563.
-Philip would hold masses for the repose of the soul of Charles and commemorated the date of his death, 5 January.
+Margaret of York, Charles's widow, asked for his body to be returned, but René refused.
+More than 70 years after Charles's death, on 22 September 1550, Emperor Charles V had the body exhumed and brought to Luxembourg to strengthen his claim to Burgundy.
+Three years later, Charles's bones were again exhumed and transferred to their final resting place in the Church of Our Lady, Bruges, beside his daughter, Mary of Burgundy.
+In 1559, King Philip II of Spain ordered the construction of a monument over Charles's tomb, which was completed in 1563.
+Philip held masses for the repose of Charles's soul and commemorated the date of his death on 5 January.

 Aftermath

 Burgundian territories (orange/yellow) and limits of France (red) after the Burgundian Wars.

-Louis XI learned of Charles's death even before it reached Burgundy; he took advantage of the lack of leadership to invade Burgundy through Picardy, Artois, and Mâcon only three weeks after the Battle of Nancy.
-Ghent rose in rebellion, executing two of Charles's closest collaborators, William Hugonet and Guy of Brimeu.
-Charles's former conquests, Liége and Guelders, rapidly sought their independence, and in Luxembourg a struggle broke out about whether to recognize Mary of Burgundy as Charles's successor.
-Sigismund of Austria and the Swiss vied for Franche-Comté; Holland, Zeeland, Frisia, and Hainault were claimed by the Count Palatine and the Duke of Bavaria.
+Louis XI learned of Charles's death before the news reached Burgundy and took advantage of the lack of leadership.
+Three weeks after the Battle of Nancy, he invaded Burgundian territory through Picardy, Artois, and Mâcon.
+Ghent rose in rebellion and executed two of Charles's closest collaborators, William Hugonet and Guy of Brimeu.
+Charles's former conquests, Liège and Guelders, quickly sought independence, while in Luxembourg a struggle broke out about whether to recognise Mary as Charles's successor.
+Sigismund of Austria and the Swiss vied for Franche-Comté, while Holland, Zeeland, Frisia, and Hainault were claimed by the Count Palatine and the Duke of Bavaria.

-Mary, the sole child of Charles, and Margaret of York, his widow, were confronted by a crisis.
-To secure her legitimacy as ruler, Mary signed the Great Privilege on 11 February 1477 and restored powers to the States General in Flanders, Brabant, Hainaut, and Holland.
-To secure an alliance with the Habsburgs, Mary married Maximilian, son of Holy Roman Emperor Frederick III, in August 1477.
-Maximilian used a combination of diplomacy and military strength to defend and regain territories from Louis XI, though France kept the geographic Duchy of Burgundy; he also quelled several internal revolts to preserve a great deal of the Burgundian State.
-Mary died on 27 March 1482, and passed her lands and the title of Duke of Burgundy to her son and heir, Philip.
+Mary, Charles's only child, and Margaret, his widow, faced a political crisis.
+To secure her position as ruler, Mary signed the Great Privilege on 11 February 1477, restoring powers to the States General in Flanders, Brabant, Hainaut, and Holland.
+To secure an alliance with the Habsburgs, she married Maximilian, son of Holy Roman Emperor Frederick III, in August 1477.
+Maximilian used diplomacy and military force to defend and regain territories from Louis XI, though France retained the geographic Duchy of Burgundy.
+He also suppressed several internal revolts, preserving much of the Burgundian State.
+Mary died on 27 March 1482, and her lands and the title of Duke of Burgundy passed to her son and heir, Philip.